payral/PySpark_KindleBookReviewsSentimentAnalysis/README.md

 ## Future Work

 The purpose of sentiment analysis is to find the negative reviews and address them.
-Therefore, I realized that false negatives were not as much of a concern as false positives: its okay to have some positive reviews be counted as negatives, but its bad if .
+Therefore, I realized that false negatives were not as much of a concern as false positives: its okay to have some positive reviews be counted as negatives, but its bad if a negative review is seen as positive.
 In the future, I would want account for this and fine-tune my model.